ciglenecki/eeg-driver-fatigue-detection/README.md

 # Notes to self:
+- preprocessor, only preprocesses
+- feature extract fit -> caculates psds

 1. Many channels are flatlined during the driving process and they spike only in some moments
 2. In addition each BCIT dataset includes 4 additional EOG channels placed vertically above the right eye (veou), vertically below the right eye (veol), horizontally on the outside of the right eye (heor), and horizontally on the outside of the left eye (heol)
 3. `ipython kernel install --user --name=eeg` to use venv in jupyter
 4. Normalized values produce nan for SE entropy (minmax scaler 1d)
 5. Two different libs (EntropyHub and Antropy) produce the same result for sample entropy
+6. Applying filter before converting to epochs and after is not the same
 # Todo:
+- [ ] Fix data leakage.
+Don't scale on the whole dataset.
+Scale only the train dataset seperatly of test data.
+Fit on train, transform on train, transform on test
+- [ ] Instead of remove main features, append alpha beta gamma delta features along side the main ones
+- [ ] Explore more options for feature extraction https://tsfel.readthedocs.io/en/latest/descriptions/feature_list.html
+- [ ] Rereferencing - append columns instead of removing them
+- [ ] Explore which features are most important for prediction
 ### Utils:
 - [x] Create report file saver and loader for easy and reproducible way to check results